-Over a number of years I’ve tried a number of different papers, each of which I’ve been happy with until I move on to the next paper!
-One constant however, is that I always paint on rough paper, which I find most sympathetic to my style of painting and the range of marks and textures that I try to employ in painting, from smooth graduated washes to broken dry brush marks.
-So far my paper journey has taken in Bockingford, Saunders Waterford and, currently Arches.
+Over a number of years, I’ve tried a number of different papers, each of which I’ve been happy with until I move on to the next paper!
+One constant, however, is that I always paint on rough paper, which I find most sympathetic to my style of painting and the range of marks and textures that I try to employ in painting, from smooth graduated washes to broken dry brush marks.
+So far my paper journey has taken in Bockingford, Saunders Waterford and Arches.
+My current favourite paper is Saunders Waterford High White rough, 140lb/300 gsm.
 For size, I mainly paint on half imperial (dimensions) or quarter imperial (dimensions) sheets of paper.

 I know from my own experience that there are many different brands of watercolour to choose from, each offering such a bewildering array of enticing colours that it can be hard to know where to start.
 Some early advice that I received was to start with a relatively modest choice of colours and, years on, that’s pretty much where I still am today.

 My earliest mentors, the likes of Edward Seago and Edward Wesson both used a similar range of colours so that to me seemed like as good a starting point as any.
 I understand that both also favoured Winsor and Newton paints, and who am I to argue with such wonderful exponents of the art of watercolour painting.
 Based on this foundation then, my current palette features the following colours from the Winsor and Newton Professional Range